JTYKolesar/configure-ad/README.md

 </p>

 - At the top menu, click on "New Script"
-- Using a premade script, paste the code into the box:
+- Using a premade script, copy and paste the code into the box.

 <details close>
   <summary> PowerShell Script </summary>
   <p>